hanssmail/quantQ/README.md

 ### Bioinformatics

 We have implemented the Needleman-Wunsch algorithm developed in bioinformatics which can be used to align two sequences (nucleotide sequences or general finite-length sequences) using principles of dynamic programming.
 Functions are within the ```.quantQ.stats``` name space.
+Levenshtein distance calculated with Wagner-Fischer algorithm has been added.

+### Dynamic Time Warp

+We have added the algorithms to perform the Dynamic Time Warp calculations in the ```.quantQ.dtw``` name space.
+Details of the algorithm can be found [here](../data/dtw_intro.pdf).